-As you can see in the photo the lower body size of Hugh Jackman is seriously lacking.
-His quadriceps and calves are average at best compared to the rest of him.
+As you can see in the photo, the lower body of Hugh Jackman is seriously lacking.
+His quadriceps and calves do not match the rest of him.

 What’s wrong with a little vanity?

 There’s nothing wrong with training your upper body more than your lower body.
-After all – you are the owner of your body and you can do whatever you want with it.
+After all, you are the owner of your body.
+You can do whatever you want with it.
 If you want to put some salt on your W-Fi router and eat, so be it.
 You have the right to do so.

-The problem with vanity or ‘captain upper body training’ is that it reveals superficial understanding of the training process.
-You shouldn’t train for the approval of others.
-Even if you get it, it means absolutely nothing.
-Ignoring everything else just because you are obsessed with arm training to impress the girls seems a little childish.
+The only problem with vanity or “captain upper body training” is that it reveals a superficial understanding of the training process.
+You shouldn’t lift for the approval of others.
+At the end of the day, even if you get it, it means absolutely nothing.
+Ignoring everything just because you are obsessed with arm training to impress the girls seems a little childish.

 Remember Tom Platz?
-He had huge legs which were overpowering his upper body.
-On the other hand when you have small legs and you’re top heavy like Hugh Jackman your upper body looks even bigger.
-It’s an optical illusion that plays tricks on your mind.
+He had huge legs overpowering his upper body.
+Conversely, small legs make your upper body look even bigger.
+It’s an optical illusion.